SeeSharpist/Nova-Salesforce-Logger/README.md

 * `exception()`

 ## Deleting Logs
-Two Apex classes are provided out-of-the-box to handle automatically deleting old logs
+Two Apex classes are provided out-of-the-box to handle automatically deleting old logs:

- - 'LogEntryCleanupBatch' - this batch Apex class will delete any Log_Entry__c records older than a specified number of days defined inside an Application Configuration mdt record (Log_Retention_Duration).
+ - 'LogEntryCleanupBatch' - this batch Apex class will delete any Log_Entry__c records older than a specified number of days, defined inside an Application Configuration mdt record (Log_Retention_Duration).
 Defaults to thirty (30) days.

- - 'LogEntryCleanupSchedulable' - this schedulable Apex class can be schedule to run 'LogEntryCleanupBatch' on a custom basis, usually daily.
+ - 'LogEntryCleanupScheduler' - this schedulable Apex class can be scheduled to run 'LogEntryCleanupBatch' on a custom basis, usually daily.

 ## Future State!